JonisWorks/Carbie-Syncer/README.md

 2. Connect the vacuum hoses to your engine's intake manifold barbs.
 Ensure a snug fit; loose hoses cause vacuum leaks and completely false readings.
 3. Start the engine and adjust your carburetor synchronization screws until the lines on the live graph merge.

+## Additional Info
+1. Photos, proper wiring diagram and video to follow.

 ## DISCLAIMER
 1. This project is provided "as is".
 While the 5V circuitry is generally very safe, I am not responsible for any damaged property, fires, or personal injury that may occur while building or using this tool or your bikes performance.
 While I want to help and provide this project as best as I can there could be bugs.